SemanticMediaWiki/SemanticMediaWiki/tests/README.md

 ### Test fixtures

 When writing tests, it is suggested to use available [immutable fixtures][phpunit-fixtures] as baseline to create repeatable object instances during a test.
-Available fixtures can be found in `SMW\Tests\Fixtures\*`.
+Available fixtures can be found in `SMW\Tests\Utils\Fixtures\*`.

 Another possibility is to use MediaWiki's XML format to import fixtures (in form of content pages), for more details see `SMW\Tests\Integration\MediaWiki\Import\*`.